 The idea of this type of webinar doesn't come from HotJar itself, but they still nail it.
 What exactly are lightning talks?
 They’re short presentations that last for just a few minutes, concerning a very specific topic.
 In terms of webinar examples, it's a speech recorded on a video, which is run live but can be recorded as well.
 Such a format can definitely enhance webinar marketing.

-Lightning Talks provide a brief overview of a particular topic, and that's exactly what you can expect from HotJar’s webinars.
+Lightning Talks provides a brief overview of a particular topic, and that's exactly what you can expect from HotJar’s webinars.
 There you can watch the latest presentations from June, when UX in the e-commerce industry was the leitmotif.
-Every speech could last no longer than five minutes, and each entrepreneur was permitted to use only five slides.
+Each speech could last no longer than five minutes, and each entrepreneur was permitted to use only five slides.
 The webinars covered fields like User Experience, User and Customer Feedback, Marketing, Design, Experimentation, and Website Architecture.

 HotJar Lightning Talks is a free-of-charge periodic event, so if you’re interested in joining the upcoming one, you can sign up on their website to make sure you’re notified at the right time.